Afghan Civil War (1996–2001): Kabul and Kunduz

-Mazar-i Sharif
+Hazarajat

+In November 1996, the Taliban besieged Hazarajat, hoping to capture the region and establish their rule there.
+After the early victory's of the Hazaras in Mazar-i-Sharif, the Hazaras were motivated to lift off the siege.
+Under the command of Karim Khalili, the Hazaras successfully lifted off the siege of Hazarajat.
+The Taliban besieged Hazarajat again, in which thousands of Hazaras starved.
+The Taliban allowed some food and aid to enter Hazarajat on 8 May 1998, in exchange of food supply going to Ghorband District, which was the front line of the Taliban during the fighting.

+Mazar-i-Sharif

 In May 1997, angry at Abdul Rashid Dostum's alleged involvement in the assassination of his brother, Abdul Malik Pahlawan and other commanders such as Qari Alam Rosekh, General Abdul Majid Rouzi and Ghafar Pahlawan met with Taliban commanders Mullah Abdul Razzaq and Mullah Ghaus in Baghdis.
-They agreed that Malik would betray Dostum, capture Ismail Khan and take control of the city of Mazar-e Sharif.
+They agreed that Malik would betray Dostum, capture Ismail Khan and take control of the city of Mazar-i-Sharif.
 Malik attacked Dostum's forces in Jawzjan on May 22, 1997, and occupied Dostum's stronghold of Sheberghan.
 Most of Dostum's commanders defected and joined Malik and even some of his air force pilots joined the battle on Malik's side.
 Although the exact details of the agreement were not clear, it appears as if the Taliban had failed to take their part.
-On May 25, the Taliban entered Mazar-e Sharif and began to close schools, offices and impose Sharia law.
+On May 25, the Taliban entered Mazar-i-Sharif and began to close schools, offices and impose Sharia law.
 In the Hazara sections of the city, particularly in the north-east and east areas around Syedabad, local Hezb-i Wahdat commanders and armed "civilians" began to enlist themselves in resistance.

 On May 22, 1997, fighting also broke out between Dostum's forces and the Taliban in Andkhoy and Khwaja Dokoh.
 Massoud sent reinforcements.

 On May 30, heavy fighting broke out around Syedabad.
 Taliban fighters were ambushed.
-At this point, Malik changed allegiances allying his forces with Hezb-i Wahdat, taking thousands of Taliban soldiers as prisoners in Maimana, Sheberghan and Mazar-e Sharif.
+At this point, Malik changed allegiances allying his forces with Hezb-i Wahdat, taking thousands of Taliban soldiers as prisoners in Maimana, Sheberghan and Mazar-i-Sharif.
 The Taliban prisoners were summarily executed, reportedly under the supervision of Malik's brother General Gul Mohammad Pahlawan.
 Estimates of the total number killed were 3000.
 Furthermore, Junbish commanders such as Ghulam Haidar Jawzjani were also captured and killed, along with Salam Pahlawan and Rais Omar Bey.
-In the months following the defeat of the Taliban in Mazar-e Sharif, Malik then proceeded to reincorporate troops loyal to Ismail Khan into the city's administration.
+In the months following the defeat of the Taliban in Mazar-i-Sharif, Malik then proceeded to reincorporate troops loyal to Ismail Khan into the city's administration.